amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 4) Self-taught how to code(C for microcontrollers) at age 14(6 months after getting my first computer and using the internet)

-5) Extremely intrinsically motivated towards making things
+5) Extremely intrinsically motivated towards making/creating things

 6) Can hyperfocus on a single topic for years if the occasion requires it